-A continuation of SPA 101.
-Includes oral practice and covers preterite, imperfect, and present subjunctive tenses as well as double object pronouns.
+A continuation of SPA 101 with emphasis on the culture(s) of the Spanish-speaking world.
+Includes oral practice and covers preterit, imperfect, and present subjunctive tenses.
 Covers most activities listed in the ACTFL novice high competencies.

 Prerequisite: SPA 101 with a grade of "C" or higher or demonstrated proficiency.